Korean axe murder incident: Forces

 A US infantry company in 20 utility helicopters and seven Cobra attack helicopters circled behind them.
 Behind these helicopters, B-52 Stratofortresses came from Guam escorted by US F-4 Phantom IIs from Kunsan Air Base and South Korean F-5 and F-86 fighters were visible flying across the sky at high altitude.
 F-4Es from Osan AB and Taegu Air Base, South Korea, F-111 bombers of the 366th Tactical Fighter Wing out of Mountain Home Air Force Base, were stationed, and F-4C and F-4D Phantoms from the 18th TFW Kadena Air Base and Clark Air Base were also deployed.
 The aircraft carrier USS Midway task force had also been moved to a station just offshore.

-Near the edges of the DMZ, many more heavily-armed US and South Korean infantry, artillery including the Second Battalion, 71st Air Defense Regiment armed with Improved Hawk missiles, and armor were waiting to back up the special operations team.
+Near the edges of the DMZ, many more heavily armed US and South Korean infantry, artillery including the Second Battalion, 71st Air Defense Regiment armed with Improved Hawk missiles, and armor were waiting to back up the special operations team.
 Bases near the DMZ were prepared for demolition in the case of a military response.
-The defense condition (DEFCON) was elevated on order of General Stilwell, as was later recounted in Colonel De LaTeur's research paper.
+The defence condition (DEFCON) was elevated on order of General Stilwell, as was later recounted in Colonel De LaTeur's research paper.
 In addition, 12,000 additional troops were ordered to Korea, including 1,800 Marines from Okinawa.
 During the operation, nuclear-capable strategic bombers circled over the JSA.

 Altogether, Task Force Vierra consisted of 813 men: almost all of the men of the United States Army Support Group of which the Joint Security Force was a part, a South Korean reconnaissance company, a South Korean Special Forces company that had infiltrated the river area by the bridge the night before, and members of a reinforced composite rifle company from the 9th Infantry Regiment.
 In addition to this force, every UNC force in the rest of South Korea was on battle alert.